Disney's Caribbean Beach Resort Review

 The Skyliner is not ideal for Hollywood Studios rope drop.
 The Skyliner usually starts running about an hour before Early Entry begins.
 This is usually a hair too late to get you a good spot at the front of the pack.

 It’s also not great for starting with Test Track at Epcot.
-If you don’t have a Genie+ in order to get a Lightning Lane for Test Track, your Epcot rope drop strategy might have you starting at Test Track.
+If you don’t have a Lightning Lane for Test Track, your Epcot rope drop strategy might have you starting at Test Track.
 But the Skyliner uses Epcot’s World Showcase entrance, which is farther from Test Track than the main entrance.
-So you might prefer to take the bus anyways.

 Note: At some point, Guardians of the Galaxy Cosmic Rewind will stop using a virtual queue and the rope drop procedures at Epcot will change.
 I’m eagerly awaiting finding out whether guests entering from the Skyliner entrance will be in an okay position to rope drop that ride.